1953 Epiphone Century Archtop

-This is a beautiful natural blond 1953 Epiphone Century Archtop.
-This guitar was made in the Epiphone plant in Queens, NY – the same place where Les Paul created “The Log” in 1940, which was his crowning contribution to inventing the electric guitar as we know it.
+This was a beautiful natural blond 1953 Epiphone Century Archtop.
+It was made in the Epiphone plant in Queens, NY – the same place where Les Paul created “The Log” in 1940, which was his crowning contribution to inventing the electric guitar as we know it.

-I bought this guitar from Rivington Guitars in New York City.
-Here’s a picture I took of it on the counter in the store before they packaged it up.
+We bought this guitar from Rivington Guitars in New York City.

-This guitar is in fantastic condition and just an absolute joy to play.
-It’s set up with 10s and plays beautifully.
-It has great low action, and a fantastic! neck.
-It’s just a joy to play, and the big body gives it super mojo to play.
-It’s a robust and beautiful clean or a just monster dirty.
-The pickup on this guitar is what is called a New York Pickup.
+This guitar was in fantastic condition and just an absolute joy to play.
+I was set up with 10s and plays beautifully.
+It had great low action, and a fantastic neck.
+It was a joy to play, and the big body gave it super mojo to play.
+The pickup on the guitar is what is called a New York Pickup.
 It’s the pickups they used in the Queens plant for these pre-gibson electric archtops.
 It’s a single coil pickup wound sideways.
 It has a unique sound – an even and subtle sound.
 Many say it is the pre-cursor to the P90 – but I need to learn more about what is meant by that.
-This guitar has a rosewood fretboard and headstock.
-It has a trapeze tailpiece and octagonal volume and tone controls with peaked facets.
-It’s just a great look.
+This guitar had a rosewood fretboard and headstock.
+It had a trapeze tailpiece and octagonal volume and tone controls with peaked facets.
+It was just a great look.

 All the electronics work well, our luthier cleaned the pots and dated them to the late 40s.
 All original and working wonderfully well.

-The serial number is written on the back wall in side the guitar, which Epiphone did up until the mid 1950s, when they then switched to using a label.
-This guitar is just a beautiful authentic piece of American guitar history, as well as a super great player (could be your main gigging instrument if you’re professional player).
-For its combination of those two things, I would rate it at the top of any vintage instrument I have owned.
+The serial number was written on the back wall in side the guitar, which Epiphone did up until the mid 1950s, when they then switched to using a label.
+This guitar was just a beautiful authentic piece of American guitar history, as well as a super great player (could be your main gigging instrument if you’re professional player).
+For its combination of those two things, we would rate it at the top of any vintage instrument we have owned.